PrepareRI for Students and Families

 PrepareRI's goal is to ensure every student in Rhode Island has a clear pathway to a good job.
 Whether you plan on starting to work after high school or after college, PrepareRI wants to make sure you have as many opportunities as possible.

 If you're in high school, PrepareRI provides resources to help you get on a pathway to a high-paying job.
 Whether you plan on attend college or not, there are many opportunities in high school that can set you up for long-term success.

 Career and technical education (CTE) programs help you learn the practical skills that will prepare you for a job.
 PrepareRI is working to ensure that if you complete all the courses in a CTE program, you will earn a credential that Rhode Island employers value.
 If your school doesn't have a CTE program, don't worry--you can enroll in any CTE program in the state for free.
-Check out the list of CTE programs to find one that interests you.
+Learn more.

 If you are in elementary or middle school, then PrepareRI aims to help you discover your passions and the many possible careers you could pursue.

-- If you're a middle school student, you can sign up to take free courses at other schools, local non-profits, and other organizations through the Advanced Course Network.
-Go to the Advanced Course Network catalog to sign up.
+If you're a middle school student, you can sign up to take free courses at other schools, local non-profits, and other organizations through the Advanced Course Network.
+Go to www.RICourseChoice.org to sign up.